Richard Harris International Film Festival

-The Richard Harris International Film Festival (RHIFF) is an annual film festival held in Limerick, Ireland, named for the actor Richard Harris (1930–2002), a native of the city.
-The festival is affiliated with the Irish Film and Television Academy and takes place in late October every year.
+The Richard Harris International Film Festival (RHIFF) was an annual film festival held in Limerick, Ireland, named for the actor Richard Harris (1930–2002), a native of the city.
+The festival was affiliated with the Irish Film and Television Academy and took place in late October every year.

 History

 2013

 The Richard Harris International Film Festival was established in 2013 by Rob Gill, Sylvia Moore Eleanor McSherry and Zeb Moore.
 For the first festival, the Irish film Life's a Breeze was shown, along with Harris' This Sporting Life, and several shorts.
 Harris memorabilia was displayed at Christ Church, United Presbyterian and Methodist.

 2014

 The second festival was held at 69 O'Connell Street; films shown included What Richard Did and Starred Up.
 The first Richard Harris Outstanding Talent Award was given to Jack Reynor.

 2015

 Composer Patrick Cassidy received the Outstanding Talent Award.

 2016

 For the first time, the festival was partnered with the Harris estate.
 Fionnula Flanagan received the Outstanding Talent Award.